Mahamurahti/DesignPattern-Exercises/README.md

 ## Flyweight (Exercise 17)

 Use sharing to support large numbers of similar objects efficiently.

+`Note: Strings in Java are implemented as Flyweights (see exercise)`

+`Note: Separates the objects inner and outer state, inner state is saved into the flyweight and outer state is dependent on the context`
 - Structural pattern
 - Flyweight shows how to make lots of little objects, whereas Facade shows how to make a single object that represents an entire subsystem.